Configuration Management Tools: Examples, Use Cases & How to Choose the Right Configuration Management Tool

 If your organization is only deployed in data centers OR cloud, or if you're only managing a small number of nodes, you might find it easier to get started with a simple configuration management tool.
 Consider trying:

-- Docker: Docker is built explicitly for container configuration management.
+Docker | A tool built specifically and explicitly for container configuration management.
+Used predominantly in cloud environments. |

 Configuration Management Tools for Big IT